thegodone/molds-branch/trunk/doc/README.txt

        than naitive PM3 and AM1 with this empirical vdW, respectively.
        The default value of the "vdW" with the theories except for PM3-D and AM1-D is "no".
        For PM3-D and AM1-D, this "vdW" is always "yes" whethere user sets or not.

+       "vdW_s6" is a scaling factor in the Grimme's van der Waals correction([G_2004]).
+       The default value of the "vdW_s6" is 1.4.
+       For PM3-D and AM1-D, this "vdW_s6" is forced to be set as 1.4.

+       "vdW_d" is a damping factor in the Grimme's van der Waals correction([G_2004]).
+       The default value of the "vdW_d" is 23.0.
+       For PM3-D and AM1-D, this "vdW_s6" is forced to be set as 23.0.

        "sum_charges" is an option to calculate of summation of atomic charges in the ground state.
        To use this option, write